unalignedcoder/4chan-picrel/README.md

 It retains most functionality from the original script, with considerable improvements.
 It records which files have been downloaded in each thread to a json file, therefore making continuosly montioring a thread optional.
 It also solves a redundancy of the original script, that by default duplicated all threads.
-It aims to quickly solve other issues as well.
+It aims to quickly solve other issues as well, including making the documentation clearer.

 ### Download Script ###